wind0ws/libcutils/README.md

       ```

 ## How to use
   > copy header and lib(static or shared) to your project, and link it,
     or just copy source and header file to your project.

 ## Demo
   > see `src_demo` folder, it demonstrate to you simple use case.

 ## License
-  > This library is free software; you can redistribute it and or modify it under the terms of the [Apache License 2.0](https://github.com/wind0ws/libcutils/blob/master/LICENSE)
+  > this library is free software; you can redistribute it and or modify it under the terms of the [Apache License 2.0](https://github.com/wind0ws/libcutils/blob/master/LICENSE)

 ## Contact me
   > email: <hsjfox@foxmail.com>